 Completing the Trust Tax Return (SA900)

-The SA900 form requires detailed information about the trust’s financial activities.
+The SA900 form requires a comprehensive picture of the trust’s financial activity during the tax year.
 Trustees must report:

 Common Mistakes to Avoid